Mint: How To Grow Mint From Cuttings or Seeds (2022)

 Ideal Growing Locations

-Don’t bother playing a constant game matching will against will with your mint plants because unless you’re willing to regularly thin out your mint plant crop, you’ll likely lose.
+Don’t bother playing a constant game matching will against will with your mint plants, because unless you’re willing to regularly thin out your mint plant crop, you’ll likely lose, with new plants sprouting up all over the place.

 - As an indoor herb.